Revisiting Transferable Adversarial Images: Systemization, Evaluation, and New Insights: Intra-Category Analyses

 We explain the above new finding by comparing the input diversity caused by different attacks since higher input diversity is commonly believed to yield higher transferability~\cite{xie2019improving,long2022frequency}.
 Specifically, we quantify the input diversity of the five attacks by the change of the logit value of the top-1 model prediction caused by their specific augmentations.
 We calculate the input diversity over 5000 images with 10 repeated runs.
 We get 0.23 for DI, 0.0017 for TI, 0.00039 for SI, 0.000091 for VT, and -0.035 for Admix.
 The highest input diversity of DI explains its highest transferability and the lowest input diversity of Admix explains its lowest transferability.
 In particular, Admix even decreases the original logit value, denoting that it is not a suitable choice for the required label-preserving augmentation.

 We further explore the impact of the number of random input copies.
-Figure~\ref{fig:copy_5} Bottom shows that the transferability of all attacks is improved when more copies are used.
+Fig.~\ref{fig:copy_5} Bottom shows that the transferability of all attacks is improved with more copies.
+Therefore, we would get misleading conclusions if we follow existing studies (e.g., Admix, SI, and VT) to (unfairly) set different numbers of copies for different attacks.
+For example, for IncV3 $\rightarrow$ RN50, VT with 20 copies is shown to be better than DI with only one copy (68.62\% vs. 65.38\%), but when they are compared fairly with 20 copies, VT is far behind (68.62\% vs. 76.46\%).

 Specifically, DI and TI consistently perform the best in all settings.
 This finding suggests the global superiority of spatial transformations (i.e., resizing\&padding in DI and translation in TI) over other types of image transformations, such as pixel scaling in SI, additive noise in VT, and image composition in Admix.
 Note that more copies generally consume more computational resources.